Oahu, Hawaii Hiking – A Trip Report

 While Oahu does not evoke visions of being a hiker’s paradise, several hiking options exist even for those vacationing with young kids.
 Hiking goes a long way in connecting with a terrain; moreover, in Oahu it adds variety to an otherwise beach-based sea of sameness vacation.
-Our hikes on the first day was limited to the Diamond Head Park, the Manoa Falls, and the University of Hawaii Manoa campus, the latter more of a walk than a hike.
+Our hikes on the first day consisted of the Diamond Head Park, the Manoa Falls, and the University of Hawaii Manoa campus, the latter more of a walk than a trek.

 Manoa road dead-ends at the trail head – straight ahead for the trail and left for the arboretum.
 The trail, which is through a rainforest, can be slippery and wet while all is sunny and bright in nearby Waikiki.
 The path is steep and challenging at places but it was interesting to see some little ones taming the trail with ease.
 Lending credibility to the classic rainforest feel is a small stream alongside the trail coming from the falls – depending on the season, the stream can be just a trickle or more like a regular stream.
-The view of the falls is outstanding – again, the amount of water is highly seasonal – the water collects in a pool below with large boulders which though inviting is closed for swimming – it was closed to the public in the late 90s following a mudslide for safety reasons.
-Proper footwear is an absolute must and the older they are the better for by the time the hike is done the shoes ceases to be anything but a sorry sight.
+The view of the falls is outstanding – again, the amount of water is highly seasonal – the water collects in a pool below with large boulders which though inviting is closed for swimming – it was closed to the public in the late 90s following a mudslide, for safety reasons.
+Proper footwear is an absolute must - a well-used one is ideal as by the time the hike is done, the shoe ceases to be anything but a sorry sight.
 At the entrance of the trail is what is called an environmentally friendly green bathroom – think reeking rather than nice and clean.

 Near the Manoa Falls is the Tree Tops restaurant (formerly Paradise Park site) which doubles as an option for lunch and parking ($14 lunch buffet, $3 discount for kids).
-The Manoa Falls parking lot is no longer in operation and patrons of Tree Tops receive free parking.
+The Manoa Falls parking lot was not in operation when we visited.
 Moderate options for lunch are aplenty around the campus area.
-If size is any indication, Ala Moana Shopping Center’s giant food court is another option.
+Ala Moana Shopping Center’s giant food court is another option.

 Related Posts: